Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 <img src="static/Q10_SQL.PNG">

-There are two type of riders classified in the TRIP table : customes or subscribers.
-In this context, customer here means casual rider or pay-as-you-go rider.
-At first, I assumed that pay-as-you-go riders would have taken more short trips for the purpose of sighseeing whereas subscribers would benefit from the subscription an take more long trips.
-After the running SQL commands, it turned out that about about 96% of bike trips are 10-minute bike trips done by subscribed riders.
-This could lead us to assume that most of riders are local residents and they mainly rent a bike to commute to work.
-To validate this, we need more infomration about riders.
+There are two types of riders classified in the TRIP table: customers or subscribers.
+In this context, the customer here means casual rider or pay-as-you-go rider.
+At first, I assumed that pay-as-you-go riders would have taken more short trips for sightseeing whereas subscribers would benefit from the subscription and take more long trips.
+After the running SQL commands, it turned out thatabout 96% of bike trips are 10-minute bike trips done by subscribed riders.
+This could lead us to assume that most of the riders are residents and they mainly rent a bike to commute to work.
+To validate this, we need more information about riders.

 ## Database Schema-Appendix 1
 #### Table 1-Station